Mindfulness means living in the present

 To clarify a few myths about mindfulness

 Mindfulness is about seeing the world with greater clarity.
-When we use the word ‘acceptance’ with mindfulness, we do not mean simply accepting the unacceptable or resigning ourselves to situations we do not like.
-However, what we resist tends to persist.
-When we bring self-compassion and greater awareness to a difficult or unpleasant situation, we can take wiser, more considered actions towards finding the best path forward.
+When we use the word ‘acceptance’, we don't mean accepting the unacceptable or resigning ourselves to situations we do not like.
+What we resist tends to persist.
+When you bring self-compassion and awareness to a difficult situation, you can make wiser, more considered decisions.
+By learning self help skills, you can

-The myths around mindfulness are dissolving as more and more people discover its many benefits - increased concentration, better sleep, reduced anxiety and a greater appreciation for life.
+Fortunately, the myths around mindfulness are starting to fade.
+More and more people are discovering the benefits of meditation - reduced anxiety, panic attacks and intrusive thoughts, increased self compassion and a greater appreciation for life.

 Mindfulness is not a cure for everything but for many people it's a major step towards good mental health self-care.